zero-day-labs/riscv-iommu-demo/README.md

 /etc/iommu_test.elf <short_word>
 ```

-This application will copy the provided word into the DMA source buffer, and start two subsequent DMA transfers: one to read the word from the source buffer, and another to write it to the DMA destination buffer.
+This application will copy the provided word into the DMA source buffer, and start two subsequent DMA transfers: one to read the word from the source buffer and another to write it to the DMA destination buffer.
 At the end, the application prints the provided word and the contents of the destination buffer.

 Additionally, you can configure the DMA driver to use unmapped addresses and see what happens: